5 mins read

 But in today's fast-paced lifestyle, many things we do can damage our gut health, leading to conditions like GERD that can disrupt various aspects of our lives.

-And in some cases, surgical intervention may be necessary.
+In some cases, surgical intervention may be necessary.
 However, even after surgery, lifestyle management remains critical, and maintaining a proper balance of Pitta in the gut is crucial.

-A Nirva health client who suffered from GERD responded to the treatment from our experts very well, after which she said;
+A Nirva health client who suffered from GERD responded to the treatment from our experts very well, after which she said,

 Frequently Asked Questions